 We all know surfaces are only as clean as the cleaning chemicals used on them.
-For this reason it is imperative to use the correct cleaning products and cleaning equipment on various surfaces.
+For this reason, it is imperative to use the correct cleaning chemicals and cleaning equipment on various surfaces.
 Cleaning chemicals and detergents should always be used according to the manufacturer’s guidelines for the best results

 Cleaning chemicals can be divided into four categories:

 In certain environments it is vital that all surfaces are germ free, such as in a doctor or dentist room, restaurant or even a bathroom.
 Disinfectants are not able to kill all bacteria spores.
 In order to apply a disinfectant to an area, it must first be cleaned thoroughly with other cleaning chemicals, such as a detergent.
 This is done in order to first remove any dirt or grime on surfaces before applying a disinfectant.